 A while ago I came across Dalibor Farny who taught himself to build Nixie tubes.
 To my knowledge he is the only one still building Nixie tubes.
 If you are interested, he also uploaded an interesting video how he builds them.

 After seeing his tubes, I had the idea to build a shot timer for my espresso machine.
-It might sound pretty esoteric, but the shot duration plays an important role, and it makes a huge difference whether the shot takes 20, 25 or 30 seconds.
+It might sound esoteric, but the shot duration is an important parameter when pulling shots.
 As shots usually take about 25 seconds, I am good to go with two Nixie tubes which can display up to 99 seconds.

 The result